Taking a driving test in own car

-Using your own car for a driving test
+Using your own car for a driving test in 2025

 For many learner drivers, taking the DVSA driving test is daunting enough, especially if you use a car you're not used to.
 But, can you take the driving test in your own car?

-This article explains everything you need to know about using your own car for driving tests, including car requirements, driving test cancellations, and the benefits of using your own car over your driving instructor's car.
+This article explains everything you need to know about using your own car for driving tests, including car requirements, DVSA driving test cancellations, and the benefits of using your own car over your driving instructor's car.

 Yes.
 Although most candidates use their driving instructor's car to take their driving test, you can take your driving test in your own car.